sk1goog/Rubic_Cube_AI/README.md

 As a first step, I will continue to deal with the basics that are necessary to set up such a model.
-I.e. specifically, I will first continue to deal with learning the programming language Python And at the same time, I will acquire theory about the various deep learning algorithms and also try to get to know the corresponding frameworks available and familiarise myself with them.
+I.e. specifically, I will first continue to deal with learning the programming language Python and at the same time, I will acquire theory about the various deep learning algorithms and also try to get to know the corresponding frameworks available and familiarise myself with them.

 ## Acknowledgments

-I would like to thank the learning platform BDI, which has accompanied me many evenings with the corresponding course in recent weeks and has provided me with a lot of interesting questions.
+I would like to thank the learning platform "Building AI" which has accompanied me many evenings with the corresponding course in recent weeks and has provided me with a lot of interesting questions.